series created by Heidi Thomas

 Turner: And if I didn't accept that, I wouldn't deserve to live.

-Improbable Food Budget: This is 1950s Britain.
+- Improbable Food Budget: This is 1950s Britain.
 Nobody is rolling in money, least of all, as Sr Julienne likes to point out, the Convent.
 Nevertheless, its inhabitants eat like kings - all of the time.
 (Except Tuesdays, when Mrs B, the unseen housekeeper, has a well-deserved day off).
-The thing is, this trope might be averted; Mrs B might just be one of those amazing old-fashioned cooks who can produce incredible meals from absolutely nothing, which is hardly improbable given that she likely had a great deal of experience managing with rationing during the war.
+The thing is, this trope might be averted; Mrs B might just be one of those amazing old-fashioned cooks who can produce incredible meals from absolutely nothing, which is hardly improbable given that she likely had a great deal of experience managing with what was probably a very limited budget during The Great Depression and then rationing during the war.
 They might also get a sizable amount of foodstuffs via donations.
 Or they might just be spending all their cash on food and that's why they can't take taxis, or have a water heater, or any of the other things Sr Julienne says they can't afford.
 Either way, these midwives eat a lot.note

-Jerk with a Heart of Gold: Sister Evangelina is, underneath it all, as kind as the rest of the nurses.
-Part of this is the fact that she comes from the same stock as the people Nonnatus House is serving, and therefore is naturally suspicious of those midwives who come from somewhat more privileged backgrounds than she does, thinking of them as dilettantes and unqualified for work in the trenches.
+- Jerk with a Heart of Gold: Sister Evangelina is, underneath it all, as kind as the rest of the nurses.
+Part of this is the fact that she comes from the same stock as the people Nonnatus House is serving, and therefore is naturally suspicious of those midwives who come from somewhat more privileged backgrounds than she does (let alone those, like Chummy, who come from massively more privileged backgrounds), thinking of them as dilettantes and unqualified for work in the trenches.
 However, once they've proven themselves, she softens up significantly.

 Sister Bernadette: I need your strength, Sister [Julienne].
 I don't have enough of my own because I don't know if God's given me a window and I'm just staring out of it because I'm afraid to open it.